bratpeki/modern-milkytracker-guide/docs/trackerBasics.md

 You can consider tracks as one-dimensional arrays of cells.

+Also, notice that instead of the `-`, there is now a `#` for sharp notes in the first row.
+This saves up on screen space.

 ### Patterns

 The next step up after tracks are patterns, collections of multiple tracks.<br>